Flavio-Mangione/Steam-Videogames-Reviews/README.md

 - **Author Details**:
   - **Last Played**: Date when the reviewer last played the game.
   - **Number of Reviews**: Total reviews authored by the user, indicating their engagement level on Steam.

-These attributes provide a well-rounded view of each review and the level of user involvement with the platform.

 ## Potential Applications